brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 > In this test, the framework's ORM is used to fetch all rows from a database table containing an unknown number of Unix fortune cookie messages (the table has 12 rows, but the code cannot have foreknowledge of the table's size).
 An additional fortune cookie message is inserted into the list at runtime and then the list is sorted by the message text.
 Finally, the list is delivered to the client using a server-side HTML template.
 The message text must be considered untrusted and properly escaped and the UTF-8 fortune messages must be rendered properly.

-Fortunes is the most interesting of TechEmpower's series of benchmarks because it does more.
+_Fortunes_ is the most interesting of TechEmpower's series of benchmarks because it does more.
 Those that do something more simplistic like send a canned JSON or plaintext response have more than a dozen frameworks that perform almost identically to each other because they've all done a good job in ensuring that one piece of the pipeline is well optimized.

 ## Actix web (#actix)

 Actix web is a light framework written in Rust.
 I wrote about using it for a project [a year and a half ago](/rust-web), and I'm very happy to say that unlike some of Rust's other web frameworks, Actix web has been consistently well-maintained during that entire time and stayed up-to-date with new language features and conventions.
-Notably, it's 2.0 release which integrates Rust's newly stable standard library futures [shipped this week](https://github.com/actix/actix-web/releases/tag/web-v2.0.0).
+Notably, its 2.0 release which integrates Rust's newly stable standard library futures, [shipped this week](https://github.com/actix/actix-web/releases/tag/web-v2.0.0).

-When asked about Actix's new lead, Nikolay ([@fafhrd91](https://github.com/fafhrd91)), Actix's creator and stalwart steward, described the improvements that led to it in his usual laconic style:
+When asked about Actix's new lead, Nikolay ([@fafhrd91](https://github.com/fafhrd91)), Actix's creator and stalwart steward, described the improvements that led to it in his typical laconic style:

 ![Actix results explanation](/assets/images/nanoglyphs/008-actix/actix-explanation@2x.jpg)